More <

 Hemochromatosis may also occur as a result of:

-• Other blood disorders, such as thalassemia or certain anemias.
-Too many blood transfusions over time may lead to iron overload.
+• Too many blood transfusions in a person with blood disorders such as thalassemia or certain anemias.
+Over time this may lead to iron overload.

 • Long-term alcohol use and other health conditions.